jj49411/Makers_notes/Week2.md

 > During the pairing we switched the driver-navigator role frequently and answered all the "interview questions".

 #Day 1 :
-*finish the post for week1
 *let-double
 *find out the solution for #middle_charcs

 ### Day 2
-- GOAL:
+- GOAL: Ruby class constants
-- REFLECTION:
+- REFLECTION: Knowing the use of `::` and constants.
+Learning the feedback skills though the workshop which I found helpful.
 >

 ### Day 3